 Employers had started to show concern for their workers’ wellness even before Covid hit.
 However, since the pandemic, there has been an increased focus on the physical and emotional well-being of employees.

 Why?
 The rate of stress and burnout was at its peak during the pandemic.
-For many employees, 2020 and 2021 have been the most challenging years, and companies are now devoted to ensuring their well-being.
+For many employees, 2020-2022 have been the most challenging years, and companies are now devoted to ensuring their well-being.

 A case in point is the dating app Bumble, which gave nearly its entire workforce a whole week off for ‘mental health’.
 According to the CEO, Whitney Wolfe Herd, the vacation was to help the workers recover from burnout.